Table of contents

 In day care, minimum staff ratios are:

-• One adult to four children aged two years
+• 1 adult to four children aged two years.

-• One adult to eight children aged three to seven years
+• An adult to eight children aged three to seven years.

-• One adult to ten children aged eight to 12 years
+• 1 adult to ten children aged eight to 12 years.

 The maximum number of children a childminder may care for is:

-• Of those 10 children, no more than six may be under eight years of age
+• Of the 10 children, no more than six may be under eight years of age.

-• Of those three, normally no more than two may be under 18 months
+• Of the three, normally no more than two may be under 18 months.

 16. Equal opportunities